3 Iconic Off-Road Destinations You're More Ready For Than You Think

 It's fun to tackle some of the Old Tele's most famous sections, like Palm Creek (left) and Gunshot (right).

 A few of the team here at KAON say the Cape was their first big trip.
 Before going, they questioned their ability, but with a little research, some planning and a bit of practice off-road, they set off.
 Afterwards, they all had the same thought: "Why were we so worried?"
 And then: "What can we do next!"

-If you're hitting the Cape, there's a lot of iconic tracks to consider.
+If you're hitting the Cape, there are a lot of iconic tracks to consider.
 The Old Telegraph Track, which starts at Bramwell Junction, needs no introduction.
 But you've also got the Frenchmans Track, the Five Beaches at Pajinka, Old Coach Road near Maytown, and even the CREB through the Daintree.
 These vary in skill level, so definitely do your research beforehand.
 Some of the incredible spots we'd say are 'must-see's' while you're up there are Rinyirru (Lakefield) NP, Chilli Beach, Fruit Bat Falls, Gunshot, and of course Pajinka, or as it's better known: The Tip.